No products in the cart.

 • Impaired reading and writing abilities

-• Repetition skills are completely intact or only mildly impaired.
-For example, they could repeat a 3-4 word sentence correctly.
+• Repetition skills are completely intact or only mildly impaired

-Because mixed aphasia is so similar to global aphasia, treatment will also take a similar approach.
+Because mixed transcortical aphasia is so similar to global aphasia, treatment will also take a similar approach.
+Focusing on early intensive therapy can help individuals achieve an optimal recovery.

 Drawing Therapy

-If CILT is too difficult, another effective treatment is drawing therapy.
-Drawing has been shown to activate regions in the right hemisphere, which can allow patients to access knowledge in a different side of their brain.
+Mixed transcortical aphasia affects the associated language areas in the left hemisphere of the brain.
+Drawing has been shown to activate regions in the right hemisphere, which can allow survivors to access knowledge in the unaffected areas of their brain to communicate.

-It’s important to note that the act of drawing itself is what is critical for engaging the brain, not the quality of the drawing.
+It’s important to note that the act of drawing itself is critical for engaging the brain, rather than the quality of the drawing.
 Therefore, even people without any artistic background can benefit from drawing therapy.

-According to most statistics, 60% of stroke patients still have speech problems six months after their stroke.
-Because mixed transcortical aphasia is a severe form of aphasia though, the recovery may take even longer.
+Studies have shown that although many individuals are able to recover at least some of their language skills, 61% of stroke survivors still have speech problems one year after their stroke.
+Because mixed transcortical aphasia is a severe form of aphasia, the recovery may take even longer.

 The brain requires constant stimulation to trigger neuroplasticity.
-That’s why daily practice of speech therapy exercises is so crucial.
-Just ten minutes a day can lead to many benefits later on.
-The more you stimulate the brain, the more progress you can make in your aphasia recovery.
+That’s why practicing speech therapy exercises daily is crucial.
+Practicing for even ten minutes per day can lead to significant long-term benefits.
+The more the brain is stimulated, the more progress individuals can make toward recovery.

 Understanding Mixed Transcortical Aphasia

-Mixed transcortical aphasia is a severe type of aphasia that impairs a person’s speech and comprehension skills.
-But the patient’s repetition skills remain intact.
-Therefore, they will mostly repeat what they hear others say, a condition known as echolalia.
+Mixed transcortical aphasia is a severe type of aphasia that impairs an individual’s speech and comprehension skills.
+However, the ability to repeat what they’ve heard remains intact.
+Therefore, those with mixed transcortical aphasia will frequently repeat what they hear others say, a condition known as echolalia.

-As with all types of aphasia, the best way to recover is to work closely with a speech therapist, who can assess your symptoms and devise a treatment plan that meets your specific needs.
+As with all types of aphasia, the best way to recover is to work closely with a speech therapist, who can assess one’s symptoms and devise a treatment plan that meets their specific needs.
+Recovery from mixed transcortical aphasia may take time, but with regular practice, there is always hope for recovery.

 Discover Award-Winning Neurorehab Tools